adam-zakaria/twitch_detection/README.md

 Always source the activate before using the model.

 ## Tesseract works out of the box
 * brew install tesseract
 * tesseract /Users/azakaria/Code/halo_dk_detection/sample.png sample_ocr # outputs to sample_orc.txt, with the detection (successful)
 * dk detection did not work
 * Interested in applying a color match
 * The white on the yellow white background is really hard to detect.
 However, I might've chosen bad frames, I want to try the duration of the medal and see if any detections are made.
 * So let's try tesseract on the whole duration.
 Let's get even more than we need.

->>>>>>> 9c0605c12dfb478f28b08025b16a841db910c20a
+# Style Decisions
+We try to have explicit arguments for the pipeline functions to make them more reusable, testable, and modular.
+Inevitably, we will want to reuse, test or modify them elsewhere.
+It seems that explicit interfaces better enables this.
+This is worth explanation because inevitably I ask myself well if we know where everything will be written, why even have all this extra info and typing?
+Because code evolves and we reuse and modify it and that is a high priority.
+So yeah, we're not necessarily thinking of just this situation, but everything that is done in the life of the software.

 # Experiments
 ## `compare_medal_cv.py`